 The first volume of the Cells At Work!
 Code Black Blu-Ray/DVD box set goes on sale on February 24, 2021.
 There will be seven volumes in total containing 13 episodes.

 Is this Hataraku Saibo Black anime the rough equivalent to Cells At Work!
 Season 3?
-Not quite, since the Hataraku Saibo Black anime is a standalone story, which literally expands into a new body.
+Not at all, since the Hataraku Saibou Black anime is a standalone story, which literally expands into a new body.

-But based on the way the manga series was created with many spin-offs, it’s possible Cells At Work!
+Based on the way the manga series was created with many spin-offs, it’s possible Cells At Work!
 Season 3 could still be made since some of the side stories are based in the original human body.
+However, some of those manga spin-offs have enough chapters to be adapted into standalone anime titles.

-Plus, the main manga series began releasing new chapters in October 2020.
-That means Cells At Work!
-Volume 6 will release on February 9, 2021.
+Although the main manga series began releasing new chapters in October 2020, the main manga series came to an end in January 2021 with the release of Chapter 30.
+That final chapter will release in Cells At Work!
+Volume 6 on February 9, 2021.

 2021年1月9日 ON AIR